technicalkiwi/linux_docs/Notifications with Telegram.md

 Login to new account
 ### Bot setup
 Start chat with BotFather
 Create a new bot `/new bot`
-Fill in the bots name, and username (must end with bot) The Botfather will reply with the bots API token
+Fill in the bots name, and username (must end with bot)
+The Botfather will reply with the bots API token,
 Take note of this as it is vital
 ![Botfather New bot](/images/botfather_botcreation.png)
 Go back and start a chat with your bot